Love Foolosophy

 "Love Foolosophy" is the third single from British funk and acid jazz band Jamiroquai's fifth studio album, A Funk Odyssey (2001).
 The song was written by Jason Kay and Toby Smith.
 The song's title is a play on words, using a made-up portmanteau of "fool" and "philosophy" to express how he is a fool for love.
 The song peaked at number 14 on the UK Singles Chart and reached the top 20 in Australia, Italy, and Spain.

+Music video

 The song's music video features a man (Jay Kay) and his girlfriend (Heidi Klum) driving in a car and having a party in a garden of Jay Kay's mansion with other women.
 The garden is also featured in the video for "Seven Days in Sunny June" (2005).
+The car in the video was Jay Kay's own 1958 Bentley S1 Continental, which he had bought in January 2001.
+The car was shipped to Marbella, in southern Spain, for the video shoot.